 We encourage you to raise any concerns informally, for example, by speaking with your Personal Tutor, Module Coordinator, Programme Leader or Student Services.
 If you are unable achieve an informal resolution of your concerns, you may then access the formal Review and Appeal procedure.

 Requesting a Review

 A Review Request must be submitted within 10 working days of your formally receiving the Board of Examiners decision (receiving your results).

 The Review Request Proforma is available on request from an Academic Appeals Officer.
-You will need to complete the Review Request Pro Forma and forward the completed form, and any supporting evidence, to an Academic Appeals Officer in the Secretariat.
+You will need to complete the Review Request Proforma and forward the completed form, and any supporting evidence, to an Academic Appeals Officer in the Governance Team.

 Requesting an Appeal